Advanced Search

 What Fileset revisions let you keep two or more versions of the same fileset or payload inside a single FileWave fileset object.
 When/Why Revisions are useful when a payload changes over time, especially for application upgrades.
 For example, assume you are de...

-Associating a Fileset Revision
+Associate a Specific Fileset Revision

 Editing Filesets that have Revisions